One for the Ages: Historic Comeback Keeps Series Alive – OKC 107, UTA 99 | Oklahoma City Thunder

 By Nick Gallo | Thunder Basketball Writer | mailbag@okcthunder.com

-If the Thunder’s ball was against the wall heading into Game 5 at home, down 3-1 in the series, then it was slowly sinking into the mortar midway through the third quarter when it trailed the Utah Jazz by 25 points.
+If the Thunder’s back was against the wall heading into Game 5 at home, down 3-1 in the series, then it was slowly sinking into the mortar midway through the third quarter when it trailed the Utah Jazz by 25 points.

 The Thunder faithful didn’t leave.
 The players looked each other in the eye.
 Everyone made a choice, together.
 They were going to go all out, leaving it all on the court, no matter the result.
 What they got out of it was the third-biggest comeback in NBA playoff history, using a 32-7 run to end the third quarter on its way to a magical 107-99 victory.